 All food vendors wishing to sell potentially hazardous foods at an event in Johnston County must complete an application and return it to our office with the required fee at a minimum of 15 days prior to the date of operation.
 The event sponsor must also notify the department prior to the event and complete all necessary forms from this office.
-Forms should be submitted to this office at least 15 days prior to the event date.
+Forms must be submitted to this office at least 15 days prior to the event date.

 Not all food vendors need a permit.
 Vendors who sell foods that are not considered potentially hazardous may not require a permit from this office in order to operate.
 Foods that do not require a permit include: